usebruno/fast-json-format/readme.md

 # fast-json-format

-A JSON formatting library that pretty-prints JSON like strings
+A blazing fast JSON formatting library that pretty-prints JSON like strings

 ## Why?